Planning for disaster recovery

 Activating external backups

 The Appliance provides a mechanism to automate the saving of backup files to an external SMB share.
-This mechanism makes a copy of the daily backup of every server component (Web Console, Engine or Portal, Console) to the SMB share right after the backup file is created.
+This mechanism makes a copy of the daily backup of every server component (Web Console, Engine or Portal, including rule-based assignment data, if enabled) to the SMB share right after the backup file is created.

 Before activating external backups, you must set up the SMB share: